Is food addictive?

 What evidence is there for food addiction?

 Neuroimaging studies have revealed that highly palatable foods have the ability to activate the dopamine reward pathways in the brain and addictive potential (7).
-The Yale Food Addiction Scale (YFAS) was developed in line with the eleven-substance related and addictive criteria of the DSM-5 to assess the dependency that can occur in the context of food and eating behaviours (8).
+The Yale Food Addiction Scale (YFAS) was developed in line with the 11 substance-related and addictive criteria of the DSM-5 to assess the dependency that can occur in the context of food and eating behaviours (8).
 Food addiction has been recognised and researched extensively in obesity, BED and BN, revealing that overeating behaviours in these clinical populations are characteristic to substance-use disorder at both the behavioural and neurological levels (9).

-One study revealed that all BN participants met the criteria for food addiction by the YFAS (5).
-Additionally, only 30% of participants with a history (but no current pathology) of BN met the food addiction diagnosis, suggesting remission of the eating disorder was accompanied with a remission of addictive behaviours.
+One study revealed that all bulimic participants met the criteria for food addiction by the YFAS (5).
+Additionally, only 30% of participants with a history (but no current pathology) of bulimia nervosa met the food addiction diagnosis, suggesting remission of the eating disorder was accompanied with a remission of addictive behaviours.
 Substance and alcohol abuse are chronic and incurable brain diseases that can only be treated with complete abstinence (10).
 This is not a feasible approach to, and most definitely not a recommended approach, to the treatment of compulsive eating.

 What implications does this have for treatment of BN and BED?

 Currently cognitive behavioural therapy (CBT) is the recommended first line treatment for BN and CBT self-help programmes are recommended as the first line treatment for BED (11).
 If one is to conceptualise binge eating in the framework of addiction, then this has implications for the course of treatment and management.
 The use of treatment approaches that target addiction or pharmacological treatments with dopaminergic effects may prove beneficial.
-However, this area of research requires far more research to determine whether this would be appropriate and have a positive impact on the lives of those who suffer with binge eating and addictive like eating behaviours.
+However, this area requires far more research to determine whether this would be appropriate and have a positive impact on the lives of those who suffer with binge eating and addiction-like eating behaviours.

 Sioned Bryant